CortexIntelligentAutomation/docs/content/en/docs/2023.7/Reference/Exceptions/services/service-unavailable-exception.md

 ## Reasons

-### Service is unhealthy or Service does not exist
+### Service is Unhealthy or Service does not Exist

 This exception indicates that there is an issue with the service.